ethanscode/ethan7/README.md

-Something to play around with Azure.
+Something to play around with in Azure.